 [Full disclosure: till date, I have never been on an official “date” or felt the compulsion to date nor have even been attracted in a romantic way to any male architect, although I have dined with many – professionally; and been asked out by many over the years.
 I feel rather “sisterly” or “daughter-ly” towards them, depending on their age.
 I’ll confess, however, that there’s only one architect, who will turn 41 in August 2010 who I do find rather alluring in many ways.
-And while I won’t mention his name, I’ll only give one hint – he’s a “Prince” among architects – fiercely intellectual, remarkably humble, enormously talented & well-spoken, with a quiet steely intensity (a quality I find extremely attractive in men) and resembles a near-perfect male sculpture in physique housing a pensive philosopher’s mind.
+I won’t mention his name, but he is certainly fiercely intellectual, remarkably humble, enormously talented & well-spoken, with a quiet steely intensity (a quality I find extremely attractive in men) and resembles a near-perfect male sculpture in physique housing a pensive philosopher’s mind.
 Of course, shy as I get when I really fancy someone, I’ve never had the courage to even speak to him.
-But then, my significant other – is rather magnificent himself & ferociously brilliant and quite the polymath besides being an accomplished musician/scientist/academic, who is often nicknamed “Aragorn”- due to the physical resemblance in the film portrayal – so I certainly have no complaints ;-) In fact, it was he, with his Danish ancestry who had excitedly shown me Bjarke’s TED talk for the first time and said he had a feeling that this man would become really, really big.]
+But then, my significant other – is rather magnificent himself & ferociously brilliant and quite the polymath besides being an accomplished musician/neuroscientist/academic, who is often nicknamed “Aragorn”- due to the physical resemblance to Viggo in the film portrayal (only he’s taller and younger than VM) – so I certainly have no complaints ;-) In fact, it was he, with his Danish ancestry who had excitedly shown me Bjarke’s TED talk for the first time and said he had a feeling that this man would become really, really big.]

 Perhaps familiarity breeds contempt.
 Or rather familiarity breeds, well – over-familiarity.
 Like couples who after years of marriage settle to some sexless sibling-hood, perhaps the few women in architecture largely felt that the men in the profession were more like asexual brothers rather than sexy beasts.
 After all, you have to wonder about what shortcoming these men were trying to overcome in their quest for the tallest towers?
 (Ok – that was snarky.
 Sorry ;) Quite a few girls in architecture invariably had among their best friends the gay men in the classroom.
 Strangely, we did not find our heterosexual classmates sexy.
 Which is why their sex-appeal outside the classroom was rather baffling to us girls.
 Could it be that they incited some primal instinct of being “nest-builders” to those women?